Mound Bayou, Mississippi: History

-Isaiah T. Montgomery led the founding of Mound Bayou in 1887 in wilderness in northwest Mississippi.
-The bottomlands of the Delta were a relatively undeveloped frontier, and blacks had a chance to make money by clearing land and use the profits to buy lands in such frontier areas.
 By 1900 two-thirds of the owners of land in the bottomlands were black farmers.
 With the loss of political power due to state disenfranchisement, high debt and continuing agricultural problems, most of them lost their land and by 1920 were landless sharecroppers.
 As cotton prices fell, the town suffered a severe economic decline in the 1920s and 1930s.

+The belief of Mound Bayou’s citizens in their role as promoting a black model of freedom and self-government was instrumental in weathering the decline in the two decades after World War I. No person was more effective in keeping the town afloat than Mayor Benjamin A. Green, a son of Benjamin Titus Green and the first person born in the community.
+A Harvard Law School graduate, he won overwhelmingly for mayor in 1919 and served until his death in 1960.
+Green's diplomatic skills proved critical in navigating around external threats and keeping internal peace.

+In the 1920s, Green volunteered to be possible attorney for use by the NAACP in legal cases.
+His willingness to publicly align with that organization was not an exception in the community.
+Mound Bayou had a higher NAACP membership as a percentage of black population than any other Mississippi community.

 Shortly after a fire destroyed much of the business district, Mound Bayou began to revive in 1942 after the opening of the Taborian Hospital by the International Order of Twelve Knights and Daughters of Tabor, a fraternal organization.
-For more than two decades, under its Chief Grand Mentor Perry M. Smith, the hospital provided low-cost health care to thousands of blacks in the Mississippi Delta.
-The chief surgeon was Dr. T.R.M.
+For more than two decades, under its Chief Grand Mentor Perry M. Smith, the hospital provided low-cost health care to thousands of black people in the Mississippi Delta.
+The chief surgeon was T.R.M.
 Howard, who eventually became one of the wealthiest black men in the state.
-Howard owned a plantation of more than 1000 acre, a home-construction firm, and a small zoo, and he built the first swimming pool for blacks in Mississippi.
+Howard owned a plantation of more than 1000 acre, a home-construction firm, and a small zoo, and he built the first swimming pool for black people in Mississippi.

 In 1952, Medgar Evers moved to Mound Bayou to sell insurance for Howard's Magnolia Mutual Life Insurance Company.
-Howard introduced Evers to civil rights activism through the Regional Council of Negro Leadership which organized a boycott against service stations that refused to provide restrooms for blacks.
+Howard introduced Evers to civil rights activism through the Regional Council of Negro Leadership which organized a boycott against service stations that refused to provide restrooms for black people.
 The RCNL's annual rallies in Mound Bayou between 1952 and 1955 drew crowds of ten thousand or more.
 During the trial of Emmett Till's killers, black reporters and witnesses stayed in Howard's Mound Bayou home, and Howard gave them an armed escort to the courthouse in Sumner.